linagora/tmail-flutter/README.md

 There are many ways to help us, and amongst them:

    - **Spread the word**: Tell people you like **TMail**, on social medias, via blog posts etc...
    - **Give us feedbacks**...
 It's hard to make all good decisions from the first time.
 It is very likely we can benefit from *your* experience.
-Did you encountered anoying bugs?
+Did you encountered annoying bugs?
 Do you think we can better arrange the layout?
 Do you think we are missing some features critical to you?
 Tell us in the [issues](https://github.com/linagora/tmail-flutter/issues).
- - I can code! **I wonna help ;-)**.
+ - I can code! **I wanna help ;-)**.
 Wow thanks!
 Let's discuss your project together in the [issues](https://github.com/linagora/tmail-flutter/issues) to get you on track!